Skip to Content

 Project description

-The willingness to participate in surveys is continuously decreasing, while the cost of obtaining valid data is increasing.
-Against this background, the E³SUR project is investigating efficient digital strategies for recruiting survey participants with the goal of reducing costs while ensuring reach and data quality.
-The starting point is three empirical studies at Hochschule RheinMain (HSRM), in which high costs per participant (€63.62 to €132.16) were incurred through analog recruitment strategies.
-The project aims to test alternative recruitment strategies via social media (especially Instagram and Facebook) in terms of reach, response (CPC) and success rate (CPP) and thus expand the existing literature on social media recruitment.
+Willingness to participate in surveys has been steadily declining, while the costs of obtaining valid data continue to rise.
+Against this backdrop, E³SUR investigates efficient digital strategies for recruiting survey participants with the aim of reducing costs while simultaneously maintaining reach and data quality.
+The original idea for the project stems from three empirical studies conducted at RheinMain University of Applied Sciences (HSRM), in which high costs per participant (€63.62 to €132.16) resulted from analog recruitment strategies.
+E³SUR seeks to test alternative recruitment strategies via social media (primarily Instagram and Facebook) with regard to reach, response (cost per click, CPC), and success rate (cost per participant, CPP), thereby extending the existing literature on social media recruitment.

-The planned quasi-experimental design compares four conditions in a 2×2 between-subjects design: survey type (one-stage vs. two-stage) and incentivization (with vs. without).
-The one-step variant forwards participants directly from an ad to the survey, while the two-step variant requires upstream registration to increase engagement.
-Incentives are optionally offered in the form of a competition with cash or shopping vouchers.
-The one-stage variant with incentive acts as a control group.
-A total of four groups are formed, each with 300 participants.
+The planned quasi-experimental design compares four conditions in a 2×2 between-subjects design: survey mode (single-stage vs. two-stage) and incentivization (with vs. without).
+In the single-stage condition, participants are directed straight from an advertisement to the survey, whereas the two-stage condition requires prior registration in order to increase commitment.
+Incentives are optionally provided in the form of a prize draw offering cash or shopping vouchers.
+The control group consists of the single-stage condition with incentive.
+Overall, four groups with 300 participants each will be formed.

-Online recruitment is targeted via digital ads, with target groups segmented based on socio-demographic and psychographic characteristics.
-In terms of content, users of micromobility services are again addressed in order to build on previous research experience.
-The duration of the survey will be limited to 10-15 minutes.
+Online recruitment is managed through targeted digital advertisements, with audiences segmented based on sociodemographic and psychographic characteristics.
+In terms of content, users of micromobility services are addressed once again in order to build on prior research experience.
+The survey length is limited to 10–15 minutes.

 Transfer of results